blainp/Custom-3D-Printed-Robotic-Arm-with-1-to-5-Miniature-Potentiometer-Based-Twin-Controller/README.md

 The arm uses 4 NEMA 17 stepper motors (base, shoulder1, shoulder2, elbow) driving custom 3D printed planetary gearboxes, plus an MG996R servo for wrist rotation and a second servo for claw actuation.

-**Gearboxes:** Three of the four upper stepper joints use a modified version of [this 80:1 NEMA 17 planetary gearbox](https://www.printables.com/model/202734-801-nema-17-planetary-gearbox/comments), adjusted for the shaft length of the motors used here.
+**Gearboxes:** Three of the four upper joints use a modified version of [this 80:1 NEMA 17 planetary gearbox](https://www.printables.com/model/202734-801-nema-17-planetary-gearbox/comments), adjusted for the shaft length of the motors used here.
 Cycloidal designs were also considered, but with limited access to the hardware needed to machine/print those reliably at the time, the planetary route was used instead for its relative simplicity.

-**Base joint:** The 3D printed gearbox held up fine on the upper joints but skipped under the torque loading at the base elbow, since it carries the weight of everything above it.
+**Base joint:** The 3D printed gearbox held up fine on the upper joints, but skipped under the torque loading at the base elbow when fully extended, since it carries the weight of everything above it.
 The base motor was swapped to an off-the-shelf [71:1 metal planetary gearbox, H-type shaft](https://www.aliexpress.com/item/1005006217641964.html) instead.

 **Claw:** The gripper itself is a modified version of [this flexible MG995/MG996R servo gripper](https://cults3d.com/en/3d-model/various/robot-gripper-flexible-servo-mg995-mg996r), adapted to mount onto the wrist assembly.